 The prosecution disagreed with counsel and prayed the court to deny the accused persons bail considering the evidence in support of the case and that it would be in the interest of the accused persons for them to be remanded.

-The court sided with the arguments of the prosecution and denied the accused bail on the grounds that it was not the right moment to grant them bail.
+The court sided with the arguments of the prosecution and denied the accused

 The entire court was filled with hundreds of people made up of relations of both the accused persons and the victim.